PennyLaneAI/pennylane-lightning/doc/lightning_tensor/device.rst

 bond dimensions, stand to gain the most from the computational power offered by GPU and those simulations can be benifited from the
 ``lightning.tensor`` device.
 It's worth noting that if the bond dimension used in the simulation is small, the ``lightning.tensor`` device with ``MPS`` running a GPU may perform slower compared to a ``default.tensor`` device with ``MPS`` running on a CPU.
-For more details on how bond dimension affects the simulation performance, please refer to the ``Approximate Tensor Network Methods`` section in the `cuQuantum-SDK<https://developer.nvidia.com/cuquantum-sdk>`_.
+For more details on how bond dimension affects the simulation performance, please refer to the ``Approximate Tensor Network Methods`` section in the `cuQuantum SDK <https://developer.nvidia.com/cuquantum-sdk>`_.

 Users also have the flexibility to customize these parameters according to their specific needs with
 .. code-block:: python